MangoDefiLLC/mangoContracts/README.md

 *Mango Router* - router is the contract designe to interact with protocols like uniswap, pancake swap and aerodrome and perfomr swaps

-*Mango Referral* - the referral contract is desgine to distribute rewards to users when they swap via mango router. ( the distribute function can only be called ny a authorize router)
+*Mango Referral* - the referral contract is desgine to distribute rewards to users when they swap via mango router.( the distribute function can only be called ny a authorize router)
+    - *roles*
+    - *Owner* can call withdrawal, also call addReferralChain() of a user (the add referral chain has to be added to be able to transfer users referreess from another contract)
+    - *Manager* is allow to call deposite token function in the referral

 *Mango Toke* - ERC20 token wish is the token for the echosystem

+*Mango Manager* - the manager is in charge of getting the 3% fee from the router
+    - *roles*
+    -Owner is able to call the external functions buyback and burs, and distribute -router will send the fee amount , hasno other power in the contract or it should -Token need to interact with token contract to call burning function -Referral the manager should be able to MANGO and fund the referral contract

 ## Roles